Link Building for SaaS: 2024 Guide

 As for the sequence preparation and personalization stages, feel free to refer to our link building outreach guide as it goes much more in-depth, and even includes templates.

-If you’re just getting started with link building, the anchor text strategy is arguably the best strategy to familiarize yourself with the whole process.
+If you’re just getting started with link building, the link insertion strategy is arguably the best strategy to familiarize yourself with the whole process.

 It involves finding relevant, non-competing, high quality content that mentions your target keyword somewhere in the text.